The Round House (Havering)

 The Round House is a Grade II* listed late Georgian elliptical stuccoed villa located on Broxhill Road in Havering-atte-Bower, London.
 The house was built between 1792 and 1794 by John Plaw for William Sheldon.
-The house is open as part of the Open House London weekend.
+It was later home to the rose breeder Joseph Pemberton.

-The building houses a residential recording studio called The Hideaway, created by Imogen Heap in 2006.
+The building now houses a residential recording studio called The Hideaway, created by Imogen Heap in 2006.
+It is open as part of the Open House London weekend.